argoproj/argo-workflows/docs/debug-pause.md

 # Debug pause

+> v3.3  and after

+## Introduction

-Argo v3.3 introduced the possibility to pause steps for debugging.
-This feature is currently only supported when using the emissary workflow executor[Emissary Executor](workflow-executors.md#emissary-emissary)
+This feature makes it easier to debug workflow steps by allowing users to specify if a steps should be paused.
+Currently this feature is only supported when using the emissary workflow executor[Emissary Executor](workflow-executors.md#emissary-emissary)

-The debug pause feature makes it possible to pause individual steps for debugging before, after or both and then release the steps from the paused state.
+The `debug pause` feature makes it possible to pause individual workflow steps for debugging before, after or both and then release the steps from the paused state.

 In order to pause a container env variables are used:
 - `ARGO_DEBUG_PAUSE_AFTER` - to pause a step after execution